Disclosure: Our content does not constitute financial advice. Speak to your financial advisor. We may earn money from companies reviewed. Learn more

 ("Maybe" indicates that gold investment options are at the discretion of the plan provider.
 For instance, some 401(k)s offer gold mutual funds or ETFs, while others do not.)

-Types of Gold you can Invest in Through a Keogh Plan
+What Types of Gold Can You Invest In Via a Keogh Plan?

 Keogh plans are able to invest in the same instruments as 401(k) plans and standard IRAs (traditional and Roth).
 This means that they are able to include: